 - Understand transfer requirements.

-The Career and Counseling Center is located on the third floor of the Student Center.
+The Academic Advising and Transfer Center is located on the third floor of the Student Center.
 Call (616) 234-3900 to make an appointment with one of our international students advisors, Katie Hughes or Patrick Kamau.

 We strongly encourage you to meet with an academic counselor at least once each semester to help keep your academic plan on track and select the best courses to fulfill degree, certificate or transfer requirements.